sonalshad/browsing-time-optimization/README.md

 **Preview Type**: The type of preview that autoplays (Teaser/Trailer vs Actual Content)

 ## Experimentation
-We access the response surface simulator on the web.
-We upload a design matrix (experimental conditions) and collect results.
+Access the response surface simulator on the web.
+Upload a design matrix (experimental conditions) and collect results.
 The simulator mimics the random assignment of n=100 users to each condition and returns the response variable, i.e. browsing time.
-We are limited to a maximum of 40 experiments, which mimics real-life budget and time constraints.
+Limited to a maximum of 40 experiments, which mimics real-life budget and time constraints.